lock94656/Musicbot/README.md

 [![Project Screen Shot][project-screenshot]]()
 [![Project Screen Shot][project-screenshot2]]()

-This repository contains a series of code for the Musicbot
+This repository contains a series of code for the Musicbot.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>